 - Look beyond the candy bars and bags of chips for granola

 bars, nuts and trail mix.
-Watch portion sizes, though, as these
+Watch portion sizes, though; these

-snacks are rather high in calories as well as nutrients.
+snacks are nutritious but rather high in calories as well.
 Take

 3. Stop and stock up at a supermarket.
 Even small communities